knoup/xviii/assets/units/README.txt

 [SHOOTS_OVER_UNITS] specifies if a unit is able to shoot despite a unit being in the way

+[SHOTS_PER_TURN] and [CHARGES_PER_TURN] specify how many times a unit is able to perform a ranged attack and a melee attack per turn, respectively.

 FULL LIST OF ESSENTIAL FLAGS (these must be included in every unit description):